-Table 3D presents the minimum number of jet operations broken down by approach category and ADG for the one-year timeframe.
-A significant number of operations were conducted by aircraft in approach categories B, C, and D and ADGs I and II.
-As previously mentioned, critical aircraft design does not require one specific aircraft model to make up the 500 annual operations.
-Based upon these figures, annual operations by jet aircraft in approach categories figures, annual operations by jet aircraft threshold of 500 operations per year to be designated as the current critical design aircraft.
+Table 3Dpresents the minimumnumber of jet operations broken downby approach category and ADG forthe one-year timeframe.
+A significantnumber of operations were conductedby aircraft in approach categories B, C,and D and ADGs I and II.
+As previouslymentioned, critical aircraft design doesnot require one specific aircraft modelto make up the 500 annual operations.

+Based upon these figures, annual operations by jet aircraft in approach categories C and D and ADG II have combined to exceed the critical aircraft threshold of 500 operations per year to be designated as the current critical design aircraft.
 Thus, the current critical aircraft for Dallas Executive Airport is ARC C/D-II.